Eric Landry was overworked.

 Turning to face the quiet shadow she had been stuck with, she arched an eyebrow in his direction.

 "Nice of you to join us, Smallville, now that we're all but done."
 Nodding to the small child, she continued.
 "Clark, meet Amanda.
 Aman.."

-"Mandy, my name is Mandy."
+"Mandy, my name is Mandy." the small child said demandingly.
 Lois seemed to remember the girl saying something like that before.
 She sighed, gave her biggest smile she could fake, and continued.

 "Right, Mandy, this is my partner, Clark."